-These fruits have rind or skin, seeds, leaves, stems, pulp, flesh, and flowers as main parts.
+These fruits have rind or skin, seeds, leaves, stems, pulp, flesh, and flowers as the main parts.

-In small amounts, all pumpkins are non-toxic to guinea pigs and they can eat pumpkin parts without harmful effects on its health.
+In small amounts, all pumpkins are non-toxic to guinea pigs and they can eat pumpkin parts without harmful effects on their health.

 Pumpkin Nutrition Facts

 Pumpkins are rich in nutrients and have many health benefits.

 Vitamin A in pumpkins is a strong antioxidant that keeps the eyes, lungs, kidneys, and skin healthy.

-They prevent disease and fight inflammation caused by free radicals damage, and give strong immunity and healthy life to a guinea pig.
+They prevent disease and fight inflammation caused by free radical damage, and give strong immunity and healthy life to a guinea pig.

 Pumpkins have few amounts of protein and carbohydrates which allows guinea pigs to develop slow and quick energy release for their daily needs.